georgesutphin/MCB585-2023/_episodes/01-R-RStudio-setup.md

 &nbsp;
 #### Getting help in R

 R has a built in function called `help()` that provides basic information about specific functions.
-You can either use this funciton like any other function, or use the `?` operator.
+You can either use this function like any other function, or use the `?` operator.
 Let's give it a try to get more detailed information on how the `setwd()` function works.

 ~~~